Professors in the United States: Adjunct professor

 Adjuncts are not funded to maintain currency in their fields of expertise, nor to interact with students other than within the course(s) they are hired to teach.
 Often, adjuncts will work for several universities simultaneously, as working at one school often fails to provide adequate income to support oneself.
 These adjuncts have been called part of the "working poor".
 In 2014, a national news story described the situation of adjuncts as "Juggling multiple part-time jobs, earning little-to-no benefits, depending on public assistance: This is the financial reality for many adjunct professors across the nation."
 In 2015, an adjunct professor of law writing in The Guardian provided an anecdotal example of the low pay some adjuncts earn: teaching five courses with a gross salary of $15,000 for the year, less than a professional pet sitter.

 Universities often treat adjuncts as inexpensive and replaceable when compared to tenure-track faculty, and as additional teaching resources to be called up as necessary.
 Adjuncts cannot count on employment: classes can be transferred from adjuncts to full-time professors, classes with low enrollment can be summarily canceled; and the teaching schedule from one semester to the next can be unpredictable.

+In response, adjuncts at some universities and college have unionized and organized strikes, such as those at The New School and University of California campuses.
+Adjunct faculty unions often focus on job security, pay increases, and combating course cancellations.

-Professor by courtesy/affiliated professor
+Professor by courtesy / courtesy professor / affiliated professor

-A professor who is primarily and originally associated with one academic department, but has become officially associated with a second department, institute, or program within the university and has assumed a professor's duty in that second department as well, could be called a "professor by courtesy."
+A professor who is primarily and originally associated with one academic department, but has become officially associated with a second department, institute, or program within the university and has assumed a professor's duty in that second department as well, could be called a "courtesy professor" or "professor by courtesy."
 Example: "Dan Jurafsky is professor of linguistics and professor by courtesy of computer science at Stanford University".
 Usually, the second courtesy appointment carries with it fewer responsibilities and fewer benefits than a single full appointment (for example, affiliated professors rarely have voting rights in their courtesy department).